trlemon/trlemon/README.md

 # Hello
 - 👋 Hi, I’m @trlemon, a Software Developer.
-- 👀 I’m interested in web development and making data work for people.
+- 👀 I’m interested in software for data capture and analysis.
 - 🌱 I’m currently developing a dashboard to track plant-based journal articles using AI to summarize recent article trends.
 - 💞️ I’m looking to collaborate on my project.
 Contact me via email for details!
 - 📫 How to reach me: thomas.r.lemon@gmail.com